in the Enki Approach

 Enki Education has several unique aspects; among them is our approach to multicultural education.
 Multicultural education means so many different things to different people that I thought it might help to describe our unusual outlook and approach right from the start.

 I, myself, grew up in the United Nations Community and attended the United Nations School throughout my childhood.
-While the UN is far from perfect and there has been much imbalance in the honoring of cultures, among then the American Indian and Native American, the UN has held and worked towards a vision of full equality for all cultures and peoples.
+While the UN is far from perfect and there has been much imbalance in the honoring of cultures, among the most neglected, the American Indian and African American, the UN has held and worked towards a vision of full equality for all cultures and peoples.
 The UN School was and is committed to this vision, and through this, gave me an experience of multicultural life that was neither hierarchical, nor based on an “us and them” outlook.
-That became my compass to develop an approach to education that would bring all peoples into the children’s experience, in a humanity-based model.
+It was an experience of the human heart and human decency - the birthright - without borders.
+Although that was a unique experience and not a replicable one, it did become my compass for developing an approach to education that would bring all peoples into the children’s experience, in a humanity-based model.
+It is the core reason Enki Education was developed at all.

 How did this lead to a unique model of education that is really different from that found in most schools?
 Basically, it made clear to me a central flaw in the standard way of approaching “cultural studies.”
 Most programs study “other cultures,” trying to look at and appreciate “them” and “their differences” – a bit like visiting a cultural Disneyland.
 We believe this subtly feeds the very “us and them” outlook they are trying to avoid.
 In Enki Education, until the children are in High School, we don’t actually “study” cultures; we experience them.

 During each Cultural Unit, all the other studies, from language arts, to math, to science, come out of this cultural mood and, whenever possible, directly out of the stories of the people.
-So for two or three or fourth months the children are singing the songs, doing the dances, making the crafts of the peoples in question, every single day – not as meeting “other,” but as experiencing life of which they are a part.
+So, for two or three or fourth months, every single day, the children are singing the songs, doing the dances, making the crafts of the peoples in question – not as meeting “other,” but as experiencing life of which they are a part.
 It is the water they drink, the air they breathe – and songs, dance, and story stay in our bodies and hearts forever.

 to other articles